 NON BANKING FINANCIAL COMPANIES

-NBFCs are a diverse mix of financial institutions which mainly carry out the business of receiving deposits, financing, leasing, investing in securities, chit funds and lease purchase.
+NBFCs are a diverse mix of financial institutions which mainly carry out the business of receiving deposits, financing, leasing, and investing in securities, chit funds and lease purchase.

-Although the business of NBFCs is quite similar to banking, there are key regulatory differences: (i) an NBFC cannot accept demand deposits; (ii) an NBFC is not a part of the payment and settlement system and therefore it cannot issue cheques drawn on itself; and (iii) the deposit insurance facility of DICGC is not available for NBFC depositors.
+Although the business of NBFCs is quite similar to banking, there are key regulatory differences: (i) an NBFC cannot accept demand deposits; (ii) an NBFC is not a part of the payment and settlement system and therefore, it cannot issue cheques drawn on itself; and (iii) deposit insurance facility of DICGC is not available for NBFC depositors.

 NBFCs play a complimentary role to the banking sector and assume importance in meeting the financial void in the businesses, products, customers as well as the geographies not covered by the banks and other financial institutions.
 The ability of NBFCs to offer innovative products in consonance with needs of the customers is well recognized.
 However, banks can have their exposure to the NBFC sector through investments in NBFCs.
-The maximum funding of the NBFC business is done through borrowings by banks and by issuance of debentures.14

 The RBI classifies the NBFCs into seven categories based on their business: